Bishop Jack Lumanog

 A PDF of the liturgy is here:

-Bishop Lumanog named President-elect of the Cornell College Alumni Association Board of Directors
+Bishop Jack Lumanog Becomes President-Elect of Cornell College Alumni Association

 Bishop Jack Lumanog is president-elect of the Cornell College Alumni Association Board of Directors and the first person of color named to this position since its establishment in 1873.